- Effective: January 1, 2018

 The institution-wide pool will be used to pay for the cost of Banked Leave that is taken by lump sum.
 The cost of paying out Banked Leave taken by extended employment, as well as vacation and vacation carryforward (regardless of whether paid via lump sum or extended employment), will be the responsibility of the employing unit.

-Per UW System Operational Policy BN1, to be eligible for a lump sum payment of vacation and/or Banked Leave at termination, the employee must be expected to remain terminated from all UW System leave-eligible employment for at least 30 days.
+Per UW System Administrative Policy SYS 1210, to be eligible for a lump sum payment of vacation and/or Banked Leave at termination, the employee must be expected to remain terminated from all UW System leave-eligible employment for at least 30 days.

-The formula for lump sum payouts is established by UW System Administrative Policy 230.
+The formula for lump sum payouts is established by UW System Administrative Policy SYS 230.

 As stated above, this policy is effective on January 1, 2018.
 There shall be no exceptions to any provision in this document except by written approval of the Chancellor.